sbseltzer/VersionMacros/README.md

 2. `PreBuildSteps` exports variables from Unreal to the host shell environment so scripts can access them.
 The relevant variables are `EngineDir` and `PluginDir`.
 3. `PreBuildSteps` executes the shim script contained in `Resources/BuildScripts/<HostPlatform>/`.
 On Windows this is a Powershell script.
 On Mac/Linux it's a Bash script.
 4. The shim script first deduces your Unreal Engine version using the `Build.version` file in your engine directory.
-5. The shim script then deduces the bundled Python executable location for your engine version.
-If it can't be found (i.e. UE 4.8 or lower), it attempts to fall back to whatever Python executable you have installed.
+5. The shim script then deduces a reliable Python executable location.
+On Windows, it will use the Python that's bundled with Unreal according to your engine version.
+On Mac/Linux, it will search for an executable named `python3` or `python` using your environment `PATH`.
-6. The shim script then executes `Prebuild.py`.
+6. The shim script then executes [`Prebuild.py`](Resources/BuildScripts/Prebuild.py).
-7. `Prebuild.py` performs text replacements in your plugin source files according to your engine version and your settings in `PrebuildConfig.py`.
+7. [`Prebuild.py`](Resources/BuildScripts/Prebuild.py) performs text replacements in your plugin source files according to your engine version and your settings in [`PrebuildConfig.py`](Resources/BuildScripts/PrebuildConfig.py).

 The benefit of using `PreBuildSteps` is your plugin can safely be copy/pasted from a newer version of Unreal to an older one and still compile!
 At least as long as you're diligent about `#if`ing out newer dependency references in your `.Build.cs` files and using the `Optional` field for newer dependencies in your `.uplugin` file `"Plugins"` section.